foundry-vtt-community/wiki.js/setup/hosting/AWS-hosted-foundry-scripted.md

 If you don't have a domain in route 53 yet, you should get one now (or move it here, cost for dns record is 50 cent per month.
 So if you have a Domain named example.com you should input foundry.example.com in the parameters.
 It will add that record in the hosted zone as an alias (A) record.

 !!IMPORTANT!!
-If you stop and start and ec2 you will get a new public ip address, you can update the A record in the hosted zone with the new IP address.
+If you stop and start and ec2 you will get a new public ip address, you can update the A record in the hosted zone with the new IP address

 ## Email Address
 The email address is used to request a certificate on your machine during initial provisioning.
 The certificate is  self signed with certbot and is valid for 3 months (it is free) and you need to renew it after that period (will show how)